 Simmer the brats for about an hour until they are cooked through and have absorbed all the delicious beer, onion and butter flavor.

-Place the brats on a grill that’s about 400 degrees and cook for 2-3 minutes on each side.
+Place the brats on a grill that’s about 400 degrees and cook for 2-3 minutes on each side until you get lovely grill marks.

 How Do You Serve Beer Brats?